dingo-d/dingo-d/README.md

 ## What do I do now?

-At the moment I am employed as a Web Development Expert at [Infobip](https://www.infobip.com).
-I'm a part of their web team, working on all sorts of interesting projects.
+I am currently employed as a Web Development Expert at [Infobip](https://www.infobip.com).
+I'm a part of their web team, working on many interesting projects.

 On the personal projects side, which I'd like to work on more (but don't because I value my work-life balance), is tinkering with [parsing MJML with PHP](https://github.com/dingo-d/php-mjml-renderer).
 It's fun 😅